Could you become an Accidental Landlord?

 The boiler must be serviced every year, and the Gas Safety Certificate must be passed to the tenant before the property is let.

-The property must also have functioning smoke alarms, and if the property has solid fuel appliance, then you need to install carbon monoxide monitors.
+The property must also have functioning smoke alarms, and if the property has solid fuel appliance, then you need to install carbon monoxide alarms.

 Licensing Scheme requirements

-However, it could also be subject to additional licensing if it is in an area which is designated as requiring a selective licence, as determined by the local authority.
-Selective Licensing was introduced into a limited number of local authorities in 2006 although since then the number of local authorities operating licensing schemes across England is believed to be more than 70.
+However, it could also be subject to additional licensing if it is in an area which is designated as requiring a selective license, as determined by the local authority.

 Reassuringly, all haart branches have ARLA qualified staff, ensuring you and your property will be in expert hands, and can help you with every step on your journey as you become a landlord.